fitztrev/trevdev/README.md

 1. Install fonts so Powerline will work
 2. Set iTerm2 font to `Monaco for Powerline`
-3. Set iTerm2 preferences URL on the General tab to the location of `iterm`
+3. Set iTerm2 preferences URL on the General tab to the location of `iterm2`

+## To-Do

+* Add Solarized theme